-This new work–Social Climber (Squirrel)–was completed just in time for my first one-woman show, which was titled Private Thoughts: Beadwork Sculpture by Leslie Grigsby.
+My newest work is titled Social Climber (Squirrel) and was completed just in time for my first one-woman show, which was titled Private Thoughts: Beadwork Sculpture by Leslie Grigsby.
 Happily, my sculptures formed the loan exhibition featured at the New York Ceramics & Glass Fair (January 19-22, 2017).

-As also is the case regarding some of my other figural pieces, the beadwork on this sculpture is worked over a dense-foam form.
-The completed work is equivalent in size to a largish, living squirrel.
+As also is the case regarding some of my other figural pieces, the beadwork on this sculpture is worked in peyote stitch over a dense-foam form.
+As can be seen in the image of me holding my little friend, the completed work is equivalent in size to a largish, living squirrel.
 Although he also can rest on all four paws, he prefers to hang upright by one fore-paw, as though he is climbing the wall.
-(Sounds a bit like me, sometimes!)
+(Sounds, figuratively, a bit like me sometimes!)

 Social Climber (Squirrel)